joelwright-atio/Makeathlon/DataEngineers/DataEngineers.md

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2023-11-19/54de8c24-a8ef-438b-8015-c0a099977eb5/ascreenshot.jpeg?tl_px=0,249&br_px=859,730&force_format=png&width=860&wat_scale=76&wat=1&wat_opacity=0.7&wat_gravity=northwest&wat_url=https://colony-recorder.s3.us-west-1.amazonaws.com/images/watermarks/FB923C_standard.png&wat_pad=209,212)

 9\.
-This shows the SQL query in the top pannel and the result of the query the bottom.
+This shows the SQL query in the top panel and the result of the query the bottom.

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2023-11-19/7f61c8a9-ff4b-4237-af20-df012f41824c/user_cropped_screenshot.jpeg?tl_px=0,0&br_px=1920,1080&force_format=png&width=1120.0)

 Next Steps are to learn to use SQL databases by creating your own tables, adding data to the tables, reading data to the tables, how to edit/update data in the tables and learning how to delete data in the tables.

-## SQL guide:
+## SQL guide

 Inside your database, right-click on "Tables" and select "New Table."
 Define the columns, data types, and constraints for your table.
 Use the following template: